 Who qualifies for SCARP?

-- The proposed legislation restricts the process to small companies which comprises up to 98% of companies in Ireland and are defined by companies who meet two of the following three criteria:
+To qualify for SCARP, companies must meet two of the following three criteria: The proposed legislation restricts the process to small companies which comprises up to 98% of companies in Ireland and are defined by companies who meet two of the following three criteria:

 - Turnover does not exceed €12 million

 - The balance sheet total does not exceed €6 million